 Located about 690 miles northwest of Buenos Aires and a six hour drive from Santiago, Chile, Mendoza is a lively city in the heart of South America's largest wine region and the gateway to the magnificent mountains, rivers, and lakes of the Central Andes range.
 Mount Aconcagua, the Western Hemisphere's highest mountain, is located in Mendoza province.
 Mendoza is a verdant oasis in a mostly arid environment thanks to an extensive irrigation system developed during colonial times over the basis built by the original Huarpe population, whose canals still run along every major city street.
 The capital city and surrounding urban area are home to approximately 850,000 people.
-The city has a vibrant cultural scene, including attractions such as art, natural history, and history museums, theaters and cinemas, and a variety of concerts and plays throughout the year.
+The city has a vibrant cultural scene, including attractions such as art, natural history, and history museums, theaters with a variety of concerts and plays throughout the year.
 Outdoor enthusiasts can take advantage of the many urban parks and explore activities in the nearby mountain region.

 CEDEI is a multidimensional educational institution, founded in 1992 and accredited by Ecuador's Ministry of Education and Culture, which offers everything from college-level classes and adult language instruction to elementary education (www.cedei.org).
 Its specialty is language teaching (Spanish for foreigners and English for Ecuadorans).